-So it is insensitively handled usage (if we are being kind) of Trans identity.
-This tends to then be waved away with the argument that Japanese culture is different from Western culture, and that there isn’t the same conception of transgenderism that there is in the West.
+So it is insensitively handled usage (if we are being kind) of trans identity.
+This tends to then be waved away with the argument that Japanese culture is different from Western culture, and that there isn’t the same conception of trans identtiy that there is in the West.
 While this is on the surface true (cultures on opposite ends of the world are different, you say?) it is also heavily disingenuous and giving ATLUS a pass it doesn’t deserve on the issue.
-It’s true that legal recognition and protection of trans individuals in Japan is a very recent thing – the first transitional surgery performed there was as recent as 1998 (and applicability for that surgery even now is classified as a ‘disorder’ for ease of medical documentation); the 2004 law allowing Japanese citizens to change their gender status on legal documents and family registers only applies to single, childless individuals; and it was as recently as 2013 that a child born to a trans man and his wife via artificial insemination was ‘legitimately’ theirs – but the cultural change is more than present.
+It’s true that legal recognition and protection of trans individuals in Japan is a very recent thing – the first transitional surgery performed there was as recent as 1998 (and applicability for that surgery even now is classified as a ‘disorder’ for ease of medical documentation); the 2004 law allowing Japanese citizens to change their gender status on legal documents and family registers only applies to single, childless individuals who have submitted to being sterilized; and it was as recently as 2013 that a child born to a trans man and his wife via artificial insemination was ‘legitimately’ theirs – but the cultural change is more than present.

 Putting aside for another the long shoujo tradition of characters who bend presentation while still expressing on some level heteronormative desire and traits (a la Oscar from Rose of Versailles), and a longstanding cultural image blurring male homosexuality and femme presentation (not unlike America in the 40s and 50s), sensitive portrayals of trans characters have increasingly found key places in Japanese pop culture: the well-regarded manga Wandering Son, which saw its characters grappling with the societal challenges of trans identity, ran for more than a decade; the long-running and well known Japanese drama Kinpachi-sensei featured a male transgender character back in 2001; Tiger & Bunny managed to respectfully portray a recurring character’s identity falling outside the gender binary altogether in its 2012 movie The Rising; even Nintendo, the most cautious and ‘family oriented’ of the modern videogame companies, vowed to be more thoughtful and inclusive in its future games in the wake of the Tomodachi Life debacle (you’re behind Nintendo, ATLUS, really?).
 It’s not a wealth of cultural narratives, but it’s certainly enough to demand that a group of videogame writers, in choosing to take on the subject, would have a number of well-written fictional narratives to turn to for inspiration even before the extremely necessary research that should precede the portrayal of a culture of point of view the writer is unfamiliar with – especially if that subgroup is portrayed rarely or often dismissed in the cultural narrative (for example, say, if they were facing a future of constant medical and legal battles in order to have their identity recognized).
 To fall into this trap in a place where teenagers should have had identifiable characters to look to is a plain disregard of the potency that stories wield.